Does Medicare Cover Assisted Living?

 DO ASSISTED LIVING FACILITIES ADMIT DEMENTIA PATIENTS?

-Assisted living communities are not covered even for individuals who need Dementia care.
-However, there is an option called the Program for All-inclusive Care (PACE) designed for the elderly who are eligible for both Medicare and Medicaid.
+Assisted living communities are not covered, even for individuals who need Dementia care.
+However, there is an option called the Program of All-Inclusive Care for the Elderly (PACE) designed for older adults eligible for both Medicare and Medicaid.

 WHAT DOES IT COST TO STAY AT AN ASSISTED LIVING FACILITY FOR A YEAR?

 The average cost of assisted living is close to $130 per day and $3,900 per month.
-However, some assisted living facilities charge as much as $5,000 - $10,000 per month, with this being considered on the lower end of the price range.
+However, some assisted living facilities charge as much as $5,000-$10,000 per month, which is considered on the lower end of the price range.

 WHAT ARE PAYMENT OPTIONS FOR ASSISTED LIVING FACILITIES?

-Most individuals pay for a stay at an assisted living facility through private funds, relying on personal savings or income.
-Other common methods of financing include Medicaid, which provides health care assistance to those with limited income and resources, and private long-term care insurance.
-Additionally, some people use financial instruments like reverse mortgages, life insurance options, retirement accounts, and annuities to cover the costs associated with assisted living.
+Most individuals pay for stays in assisted living facilities out of pocket, relying on personal savings or income.
+Other standard financing options include Medicaid, which provides health care coverage to those with limited income and resources, and private long-term care insurance.
+Additionally, some people use financial instruments such as reverse mortgages, life insurance, retirement accounts, and annuities to cover the costs of assisted living.

 ARE THERE ANY OTHER PROGRAMS THAT ARE ASSOCIATED WITH OR COVERED BY MEDICARE?

-Medicare Part A offers coverage for skilled nursing care, but only under specific circumstances and for a limited duration.
-The care must be provided less than seven days a week or less than eight hours a day, lasting for no more than 21 days, with some exceptions.
+Medicare Part A covers skilled nursing care, but only under specific circumstances and for a limited duration.
+Care must be provided fewer than seven days a week and fewer than eight hours a day, for no more than 21 days, with some exceptions.

 OTHER CARE OPTIONS THAT COULD BE COVERED BY MEDICARE: